ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

 - ``u = λy. v`` and the usage of ``x`` in ``v`` is ``p``.

-A variable's usage is correct if it is smaller than or equal to the multiplicity annotation of the variable.
+A variable's usage is correct if it is smaller than or equal to the multiplicity annotation of the variable (note that 0 is *not* smaller than one).
 Incorrect usage results in a type error.
 This definition is close to the intended implementation of multiplicities.
+The `paper
-The `paper <https://arxiv.org/abs/1710.09756>`_ has a more declarative definition.
+<https://arxiv.org/abs/1710.09756>`_ has a more declarative
+definition.

 The multiplicity of a variable introduced by a λ-abstraction is taken from the surrounding typing information (typically a type annotation